 Following law school, Professor DeGirolami clerked for Judge William E.Smith of the U.S. District Court for the District of Rhode Island and Judge Jerome Farris of the U.S. Court of Appeals for the Ninth Circuit.
 His professional experience includes service as an Assistant District Attorney in Cambridge, Massachusetts.
 Prior to joining the St. John's faculty, he was an Associate-in-Law at Columbia Law School, and then served as a Visiting Assistant Professor and Scholar in Residence at Catholic University's Columbus School of Law.

-At St. John's, he teaches Constitutional Law, Constitutional Theory, Criminal Law, courses in Law and Religion, and Professional Responsibility.
+At St. John's, he teaches Constitutional Law, Constitutional Theory, Criminal Law, courses in Law and Religion, Professional Responsibility, and Torts.